AmirahAdnan/Artificial-Intelligence-Project/README.md

 _____________________________________________________________

 We will review each of these phases and associated subsets in detail in the remainder of this tutorial.
-In the meantime, we will review the dataset used to train our face attandance detector.
+In the meantime, we will review the dataset used to train our face attandance detector. <br /> <br />

 Our face attandance detection dataset as shown in Figure 3: